nhuynh2/Threat-Assessment-CS366/asset-analysis.md

 - Credit Reader: $200
 - Product: vary but quickly escalate
 ## Based on Risk:
-- Credit Reader
+- Control Board: leaking information and no income
-- Bill Validator
+- Credit Reader: leaking information
-- Control Board
+- Bill Validator: no income from cash